shamansky/Munro_App/README.md

 MVP

-A page that shows a leaflet or mapbox map populated by all the munro’s (using a map function) with a clickable link to more information about the specific munro
+A page that shows a leaflet or google map populated by all the munro’s (using a map function) with a clickable link to more information about the specific munro
 A page that has a list populated with all the munro data where you can filter by different properties including height, name, region and anything else we can think of.
 A page with a calculator that takes in the user input to work out how many calories will be burned depending on the munro height.
-Taking in the user age and bmi.
+Taking in the user age and BMI.
+Another calculator for BMI.
-A page where you can enter a location and it gives you back data from the sunset/sunrise api
+A page where you can enter a location and it gives you back data from the sunset/sunrise API

 Extension